jmcgrath207/FeatureRequestAngularJSFlask/README.md

 This is can be found in path ./Feature-Request-Python-Flask/web/app/.start_env

-***It is highly suggested to change your password after build since it will be in the Image Layer ex. .start_env file***
+***It is highly suggested that you change your password after build since it will be in the Image Layer.
+This is found in the .start_env file***

 ### After Build

-If you want to change the Flask key you can find it here
+If you want to change the Flask key, you can find it here

 ```python
 FLASK_SECRET_KEY=replace_me!